 Pharma monitoring along the entire supply chain is an essential element of maintaining FDA and regulatory compliance.
 However, to do so smoothly, each step along the supply chain must be tracked for auditing purposes.

-Traceability is also essential to keep intellectual property safe and counterfeit drugs off the market, as well as prevent human health issues by quickly identifying the origin in case of recalls or other issues.
+Traceability is also essential to keep the intellectual property safe and counterfeit drugs off the market, as well as prevent human health issues by quickly identifying the origin in case of recalls or other issues.

 Many products contain increasingly expensive, shorter-shelf-life active ingredients, so the need to tightly control temperature during transport and storage is also growing more important and challenging.